autoplot/documentation/javadoc/org/das2/qstream/filter/StripDescriptors.md

+# org.das2.qstream.filter.StripDescriptors

-# org.das2.qstream.filter.StripDescriptorsRemove the packets and retain only the descriptors, which is useful for debugging.
+Remove the packets and retain only the descriptors, which is useful for debugging.

-StripDescriptors( )
+# StripDescriptors( )

 ***